-CRM data cleaning is neccessary to avoid the nightmare of incomplete, messy, or inaccurate data.
+CRM data cleaning is necessary to avoid the nightmare of incomplete, messy, or inaccurate data.
 According to Zoominfo, between 10-25% of contacts in a B2B database contain errors.

-To keep your CRM data accurate, you need to check your contacts regularly to ensure they are up-to-date with reliable information.
-Here is where critical data cleaning comes into play to monitor and preserve the health of your CRM data.
+To keep your CRM data accurate, you need to regularly check your contacts to ensure they are updated with reliable information.
+Here is where critical data cleaning comes into play to monitor and preserve your CRM data’s health.

-This is a scenario where both sales and marketing teams have to work together to clean up the CRM database and ensure that the information in their records is useful.
+This is a scenario where both sales and marketing teams have to work together to clean up the CRM database and ensure that their records are useful.

 What is data cleaning?

 Data cleaning is the process of identifying and removing corrupt or imprecise records from a database.
-Such a set of data when discussing sales and marketing is usually stored in a CRM system as customer and prospect information.
+When discussing sales and marketing, such a set of data is usually stored in a CRM system as customer and prospect information.